 Symptoms of PTSD

-Before elaborating on the relationship between PTSD and opioid use disorder, it may help understand a few of the symptoms of PTSD.
+Before elaborating on the relationship between PTSD and opioid use disorder, it may be helpful to understand a few of the indications associated with PTSD.

 According to Mayo Clinic, there are four main groups of PTSD symptoms: